Rals18/IPCompare/README.md

   EX.
 SPRINT
       ATT
 get-pip.py(downloadable)
-Text file containing one list of /16 ips
+Text file containing one list of /16 ips (included as file 256-ipblocks.txt for your convenience) EX.
-  EX.
 256.0.0.0/16
       256.1.0.0/16
       ...